syedunaisp/Rain-Predictor/README.md

 ## Results
 - Built a rain prediction model that classifies whether it will rain tomorrow.
 - Highlighted the most influential features such as humidity, temperature, and pressure.
+- Achieved an accuracy of 84.69% using RandomForestClassifier

 ## How to Run
 1. Clone the repository: